Weddings Favors That Won’t Go to Waste

 When you add a consumable food item to your wedding favor, it’s a good idea to keep a few bags or boxes nearby in case there are extras!
 That way, your guests can take a few items home with them.

 Hangover Bags or Kits

-If you have an open bar or offer spirits, some of your guests might not feel their best the following morning.
-This makes a “feel better tomorrow” bag a wedding favor that’s sure to go home with your guests.
+If you have an open bar or offer spirits, some guests might not feel their best the following morning.
+This makes a “feel better tomorrow” bag a wedding favor that will go home with your guests.

-There are companies that make hangover bags or kits that you can order online.
-These come with all the standard items, but the price point might be more than you want to pay.
+Some companies make hangover bags or kits that you can order online.
+These come with all the standard items, but the price point might be more than you want.

-If you have the time, you might consider making your own hangover bags for wedding favors.
-You buy small baskets or solid color small lunchboxes to store the items.
+If you have the time, you might consider making your hangover bags for wedding favors.
+You buy small baskets or solid colored small lunchboxes to store the items.
 You want to add the following: